 Usually the answer is yes, but not in every case.
 Every effort will be made to continue a similar level of institutional gift aid each year.
 Students receiving merit scholarships do not need to re-apply to renew those scholarships.
 Merit scholarships will automatically be renewed at the same level, as long as the renewal requirements are met.
 Students must reapply for need-based financial aid each year.
 Assuming you remain in good academic standing, file a valid FAFSA, and demonstrate a similar level of need, you can expect approximately the same level of institutional gift aid each year.

 To apply for a federal student loan, you must first complete the Free Application for Federal Student Aid (FAFSA).
 RIT’s FAFSA school code is 002806.
-You will receive a financial aid award notification that will detail how much federal loan funding you may borrow.
+You will receive a financial aid offer notification that will detail how much federal loan funding you may borrow.

-As a graduate students, you can borrow up to $20,500 each year in Direct Unsubsidized Loans.
+As a graduate student, you can borrow up to $20,500 each year in Direct Unsubsidized Loans.
 Direct Graduate PLUS Loans can also be used for the remainder of your college costs not covered by other financial aid.
 The Direct Graduate PLUS Loan requires a separate application available through studentaid.gov.

 Before your federal loan(s) can disburse, you will be required to complete Entrance Counseling, a tool to ensure you understand your obligation to repay the loan; and sign a Master Promissory Note, agreeing to the terms.